 Disadvantages:

-• A road is being built close to certain sections of the trail
+• A road has been built close to specific sections of the trail.

-It comes as a surprise to many, but the Annapurna Circuit won’t put a smile on your face from the get-go.
-It takes time, demanding that you pull through some climbing before its real beauty unfolds in front of you.
+It comes as a surprise to many, but the Annapurna Circuit won't put a smile on your face from the get-go.
+It takes time, demanding that you pull through some climbing before its real beauty unfolds before you.

-The majestic Himalayas won't start to come into view after day two or three.
+The majestic Himalayas won't come into view until after day two or three.
 Finally, then, the alluring vistas that have made the region so famous will brighten your eyes.

 Notable peaks you'll see while trekking the Annapurna Circuit include the Tilicho, Manaslu, Dhaulagiri, Machhapuchhre, Gangapurna, and Annapurna Massif.

-Furthermore, the higher regions of the trek are home to Tibetan cultures still leading their ancient way of life.
-Time and technology pause here, transporting you to eras when life was simple, yet beautiful.
+Furthermore, the higher regions of the trek are home to Tibetan cultures that still lead their ancient way of life-time and technology pause here, transporting you to eras when life was simple yet beautiful.

 While it is possible to explore the Annapurna Circuit throughout the year, the Thorung La Pass is best avoided during the months of January and February.
 During those months, the uncomfortably snowy conditions may adversely affect your trekking trip.